mheere/koDropDown/readme.md

 ## Working examples ##
-Working examples can be found be opening the TestPage.html or by visiting [www.blueskycode.com](http://www.blueskycode.com/dropdown).
+Working examples can be found by opening the TestPage.html or visiting [www.blueskycode.com](http://www.blueskycode.com/dropdown).

 ## Pre-requisites ##
-One of the most useful libraries (apart from jQuery) I have come across has to be Knockout which I use in this widget in a variety of places from creating the templates to binding to the given data collection.
+One of the most useful libraries (apart from jQuery) I have come across has to be [Knockout.js](http://knockoutjs.com/documentation/introduction.html "Knockout documentation") which I use in this widget in a variety of places from creating the templates to binding to the given data collection.
 Therefore these libraries are relied upon and need to be referenced in your project.

 ## Usage ##